yuqiii-wang/KnowledgeNotes/languages/cpp/ref_and_ptr/lvalue_rvalue.md

 std::string dest_str = src_str;
 ```

 inside, `=` is actually a copy assignment operator.
-If src_str is no long used, we can actually assign the addr of src_str to dest_str.
-To do that, we can
+If `src_str` is no longer used, it can actually be assigned to the addr of `src_str` to `dest_str`, such as below

 ```cpp
 std::string dest_str = std::move(src_str);
 // The above statement is same as std::string dest_str((std::string&&)src_str);
 ```

 so that `src_str` becomes a temporary (an rvalue).

 In contrast to `std::move` that treats an object as a temp rvalue, `std::forward` has a single use case: to cast a templated function parameter (inside the function) to the value category (lvalue or rvalue) the caller used to pass it.
-This allows rvalue arguments to be passed on as rvalues, and lvalues to be passed on as lvalues, a scheme called “perfect forwarding.”
+This allows rvalue arguments to be passed on as `rvalue`s, and `lvalue`s to be passed on as `lvalue`s, a scheme called "perfect forwarding".

 In the example below, `wrap(T&& t)` has a param not deduced until invocation.

 ```cpp
 struct S{};